P.O. Box 202501 • Helena, MT 59620-2501

 National Indian Education Study 2019 - This report presents results from the 2019 National Indian Education Study (NIES), which surveyed students, teachers, and school principals about the experiences of American Indian and Alaska Native students at Grades 4 and 8.

-Montana Advisory Council for Indian Education (MACIE)
+Montana Advisory Council on Indian Education (MACIE)

 The Montana Advisory Council on Indian Education was established by the Board of Public Education and the Office of Public Instruction to function in an advisory capacity for the education of American Indian students in Montana.